ubc-cirrus-lab/caribou/docs/design.md

 ### Stochastic Heuristic Descent

-The Stochastic Heuristic Descent solver is a heuristic optimization algorithm that utilizes a stochastic approach to explore different deployment configurations.
+The Stochastic Heuristic deployment algorithm is a heuristic optimization algorithm that utilizes a stochastic approach to explore different deployment configurations.
 It employs a heuristic method for quick and efficient problem-solving.
-The solver is not guaranteed to find the optimal solution, nor to be exhaustive in its search.
+The deployment algorithm is not guaranteed to find the optimal solution, nor to be exhaustive in its search.
-The solver optimizes for multiple objectives including cost, runtime, and carbon footprint.
+The deployment algorithm optimizes for multiple objectives including cost, runtime, and carbon footprint.
 It ensures that solutions adhere to specified resource constraints.
-Similar to the other solvers it uses worst-case estimates with regards to conditional calls (all conditional calls are assumed to be true) and the tail latency for the function runtimes and the network latencies to filter for hard constraints.
+Similar to the other deployment algorithms it uses worst-case estimates with regards to conditional calls (all conditional calls are assumed to be true) and the tail latency for the function runtimes and the network latencies to filter for hard constraints.
-The solver is implemented as a hill-climbing algorithm with a stochastic approach.
+The deployment algorithm is implemented as a hill-climbing algorithm with a stochastic approach.

 #### Stochastic Heuristic Descent Workflow